 Possibly because they are so easy to obtain, soft tissue injuries are incredibly common in personal injury litigation including motorcycle accidents.
 Check out these Illinois motorcycle accident cases involving soft-tissue injuries to operators and passengers.

 Have more questions about motorcycle accident cases involving injuries?
-Rosenfeld Injury Lawyers has experience settling and litigating motorcycle accident cases across Illinois.
+Rosenfeld Injury Lawyers LLC has experience settling and litigating motorcycle accident cases across Illinois.
 We invite you to contact our office for a free case review.

 DADDIO VS. OGUNBEKUN; 1996; COOK COUNTY; $78,000 JURY AWARD: